reactive-commons/reactive-commons-java/docs/docs/reactive-commons/9-configuration-properties.md

         retryDelay: 1000 # interval for message retries, with and without DLQRetry
         checkExistingTopics: true # if you don't want to verify topic existence before send a record you can set it to false
         createTopology: true # if your organization have restrictions with automatic topology creation you can set it to false and create it manually or by your organization process.
+        useDiscardNotifierPerDomain: false # if true it uses a discard notifier for each domain,when false it uses a single discard notifier for all domains with default 'app' domain
+        enabled: true # if you want to disable this domain you can set it to false
+        brokerType: "kafka" # please don't change this value
         domain:
           ignoreThisListener: false # Allows you to disable event listener for this specific domain
         connectionProperties: # you can override the connection properties of each domain